reillser/sixnationormy/README.md

 **What to do:**
 1. In the Admin panel, confirm the **round deadline** is set correctly
-2. The countdown timer on the main page will show managers how long they have left
-3. Once locked, managers cannot make transfers or change their captain
+2. Once locked, managers cannot make transfers or change their captain
-4. Remind the league in your group chat: _"Teams lock at [TIME] — get your transfers in!"_
+3. Remind the league: _"Teams lock at [TIME] — get your transfers in!"_

 ### 📊 Step 3: Enter Match Results & Scoring (after all games complete)

-**When:** After the final whistle of the last match in the round (typically Saturday evening / Sunday).
+**When:** After the final whistle of the last match in the round.

 **Where to get scoring data:**
 1. **Match results & try scorers**: [sixnationsrugby.com](https://www.sixnationsrugby.com) → Match Centre